cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

 - [https://github.com/othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template), from which this readme was adapted

 For more information about our various agents, please visit the [agntcy project page](https://github.com/agntcy).

-To Add:
-- How to run AGP Gateway (docker image shell script)
-- AGP integration details